Do you need extra insurance for Grubhub, Doordash, Postmates, Instacart or other delivery companies?

 I’ve seen some people in forums who say they keep the food in the trunk for that very reason.
 No one’s going to see the food then.

-I know that this is a severe example but it paints a pretty graphic picture of the fact that in a bad enough accident, you don’t have a chance to ‘hide the evidence.’
-If you survive the accident (and unfortunately the driver here did not) the last thing on your mind is to think about whether the insurance company is going to know you were on delivery.
+If you survive the accident the last thing on your mind is to think about whether the insurance company is going to know you were on delivery.
+All you’re thinking about is how you are feeling.

 Someone replied in a discussion on this that the driver is dead, so no one is going to care about insurance here.